Akkatecture/Documentation/content/docs/basic_concepts/commands.md

 > Note that the Money class is merely a `ValueObject`, created to hold the amount of money and to do basic validation.
 In Akkatecture, you don’t have to use the default Akkatecture `Command<,>` implementation to, you can create your own implementation, it merely have to implement the `ICommand<,>` interface.

-A command by itself doesn’t do anything and will be swollowed by the underlying actor as unprocessed if no command handler exists for it.
+A command by itself doesn’t do anything and will be swollowed by the underlying actor as unprocessed if no command handler exists for it, these messages go into the deadletter.
 To make a command work, you need to implement a command handler which is responsible for the processing of the command.
+In akka.net this is done by registering a command to akka.net's `Command<T>()` handler registry.

 ```csharp
     public class AccountAggregate : AggregateRoot<AccountAggregate, AccountAggregateId, AccountState>